greggman/HappyFunTimes/docs/hft-development.md

 ip.
 But, when testing locally, with happyfuntimes and the rendezvous server running on the same machine it will just see `127.0.0.1` as the ip.
 So, it will record that some system at `127.0.0.1` is hosting games at say `192.168.0.10`.
-You then try to connect by going to `192.168.0.10:1337` from another machines on your local net who's IP address is `192.168.0.11`.
+You then try to connect by going to `192.168.0.10:1337` from another machine on your local net who's IP address is `192.168.0.11`.
 Because you're not both behind NAT the rendezvous server sees different IP addresses for you and your test machine.

 That's the long way of saying you need to set `HFT_RENDEZVOUS_IP` to the same IP address